 - Best battery: 4200 mAh

-The following table shows a range of Huawei P30 Pro plans from Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, smallest to largest.
+The following table shows a range of Huawei P30 Pro plans from Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
 This is a selection of products including links to our referral partners.

-The following table shows a range of Samsung Galaxy S10+ plans from Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, smallest to largest.
+The following table shows a selection of Samsung Galaxy S10+ plans from Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
 This is a selection of products including links to our referral partners.

 Nokia phones have a reputation of being virtually indestructible.
 The Nokia 3310 put the brand on the map as a manufacturer of some of the most durable phones when the device first hit shelves in 2000.
 The model was revisited almost two decades later when the company launched a new version of the popular phone under the same name.